I was about 1,000 feet above the jungle when I started to panic.

 Chances are it’d be food poisoning or some bacteria in the water and go away in a day or two.

-But how about keeping a list of local hospitals and clinics just in case?
-Wouldn't that give you some peace of mind?
+Keeping a list of local hospitals and clinics and purchasing travel insurance before a trip, just in case, may give you peace of mind.

 How about that boss you’re worried about?